New Canadian Invention Makers Love #FoundersFundingCouch

 Valerie

 She makes it very clear that her customers come first, and with good reason.
 To make a great product, you need to be close to your customers.
 Especially in the early stages, get their feedback to fine-tune your brand and product.
-One of the great things in the early stages of a startup is you’ll start to figure out who your customer niche is and how to fit your branding to attract that niche.
+One of the great things about the early stages of a startup is you’ll start to figure out who your customer niche is and how to fit your branding to attract that niche.

 One anecdote Valerie brought up was the correlation between the evolution of AVA’s branding as they honed in on their true target audience.
-Their original hypothesis was to brand themselves similar to a tech company – which you’ll notice in their successful 2017 Indiegogo campaign.
+Their original hypothesis was to brand themselves similar to a tech company, which you’ll notice in their successful 2017 Indiegogo campaign.

 However, they realized the majority of their customers were, in fact, women.
 As a result, AVA pivoted its branding – soft pastel colours and elegant text dominate the zen-like website.
 Don’t forget to check out their blog for plenty of helpful food and gardening tips for a healthier you!